Gain Student Independence With ➔

 • Paper clip

-• Counters – could be Target erasers, bears, unifex cubes, or red/yellow counters.
+• Counters – could be Target erasers, bears, unifix cubes, or red/yellow counters.
 Start with 10 and go up from there as needed.

 To add to the box, I’ve created some language arts and math instructional cards that each child can use individually.
-With distance learning you can also assign a task to the students and have them take pictures using these cards and send them to you on Seesaw.
+With distance learning, you can also assign students a task: take pictures with these cards and send them to you on Seesaw.

 Language Arts